English

 What is the best time to take your vitamins?

-Whether you want more energy, to build muscle, sleep better, or just give your health a little boost.
-Alongside a healthy diet and lifestyle, supplements can provide that extra support to help you achieve your health goals.
+Whether you want more energy, to build muscle, sleep better, or simply support your health.
+In addition to a healthy diet and lifestyle, supplements can offer that little extra to support your health.
 But when should you take your daily vitamins and minerals for the best effect?

 Why bread and supplements are not a good combination

 Let's get straight to the point: the least optimal time to take your supplements is around a grain-rich breakfast or lunch with a cup of coffee.
 Both coffee and grains contain phytic acid.
-Phytic acid is a substance that binds to minerals (such as calcium, iron, magnesium, and zinc) from food or supplements, preventing them from being absorbed properly.
+Phytic acid is a substance that binds to minerals (such as calcium, iron, magnesium, and zinc) from food or supplements, preventing them from being (properly) absorbed.

-If you consume a lot of minerals (from vegetables and meat) and little phytic acid (found in: grains, coffee, nuts, legumes, and oats), then you don't need to worry.
-However, for many people in the Netherlands, the opposite is true: our diet typically contains not much minerals from vegetables or meat, but a lot of phytic acid from bread and coffee.
-In that case, many minerals are not well absorbed.
+If you consume a lot of minerals (from vegetables and meat) and little phytic acid (found in grains, coffee, nuts, legumes, and oats), you need not worry.
+However, for many people in the Netherlands, the opposite is true: our diet generally does not contain many minerals from vegetables or meat, but does include a lot of phytic acid from bread and coffee.
+In such cases, many minerals are not well absorbed.

-Are you now thinking; help, I have bread for breakfast and always take my supplements immediately after?
-Then try taking the supplements from your morning routine an hour after breakfast.
+Are you now thinking, "Help, I have bread for breakfast and always take my supplements right after"?
+Try taking the supplements from your morning routine an hour after breakfast.
 Or replace your usual porridge with overnight oats and your regular sandwich with an organic sourdough one.
 You can reduce the phytic acid content in foods by soaking, fermenting, or sprouting them.

 What is the best time for your vitamins and minerals?

-Your vitamin routine; when should you take your go-to supplements for the best results?
-To make this distinction, it's important to know that vitamins are divided into water-soluble and fat-soluble vitamins.
+Your vitamin routine: when should you take your go-to supplements for the best results?
+To distinguish this, it is important to know that vitamins are divided into water-soluble and fat-soluble vitamins.

 Water-soluble vitamins

 As the name suggests, water-soluble vitamins dissolve in water.
-This means that you basically only need some water to absorb them properly.
+This means you essentially only need some water to absorb them well.

 • B1 (thiamine)